JPLDN/Learning-Journal-GP/README.md

 - Once I added the rigidbody, I actually started to take damage when coming into contact with the cube.

 19/11/2024
-- Continuing the taking damage tutorial,
+- Continuing the taking damage tutorial work.
+- Bumping into issues where taking damage is inconsistent.
+- I'm using a cube as a placeholder and whenever I bump into it, I either take damage, or I don't which isn't supposed to happen.
+I'm supposed to take damage whenever I come into contact with the cube.